TheSmiths-Widgets/ts.chat2/README.md

 *Inspired from [ts.chat](https://github.com/TheSmiths-Widgets/ts.chat).*

 A small chat view (list of messages and text area to send new ones).
+The widget is being given a collection.
+Its only job is to display the collection.
+The collection order is preserved so you have to sort it manually, on your side, if you intend so.
+When the user writes and sends a message from the text field, an event is fired ('*newmessage*').
+Another kind of event is fired when the user scrolls to the top ('*moremessages*').

 ![Demo](https://raw.githubusercontent.com/rpellerin/ts.chat2/develop/demo.gif)